 Prolonged ecstasy use permanently damages the brain’s ability to synthesise Norepinephrine and Serotonin as clinical studies illustrate when carrying out tests on mice and rats.

-Rehabilitation for ecstasy addiction is best treated in residential settings.
-Patients temporarily live within the confines of the rehabilitation centre.
+Rehabilitation for ecstasy addiction is often treated in residential settings.
+Clients temporarily live within the confines of the rehabilitation centre.

 The first step to ecstasy addiction recovery is detoxification.
 The drug is purged from the body.
 Nutritious meals are supplied along with supplements of vitamins and minerals.